 What's a QR Code?

 A QR code is a barcode that can be scanned with a variety of devices (including smartphones) that directs the user to a pre-defined URL.
-To the right is a QR code that directs you to my online appointment booker:
+To the right is a QR code that directs you to an Edutopia Article about using QR codes for instruction.

 Why Use QR Codes For Instruction?